berachain/monobera/apps/hub/README.md

 ### BGT Station

-BGT Station is a dApp for staking, and managing incentives for Berachain
+BGT Station is a dApp for staking and managing incentives for Berachain

 #### Commands

-Make sure to install and build packages from root of the project before running this from `apps/bgt-station`
+Make sure to install and build packages from the root of the project before running this from `apps/bgt-station`

 Monobera requires node 18+